valohai/mlpmnist-dl4j-example/README.md

 This repo is a result of the blog post [How to do Deep Learning for Java](https://medium.com/@neomatrix369/how-to-do-deep-learning-for-java-on-the-valohai-platform-eec8ba9f71d8) | [Original post](https://blog.valohai.com/how-to-do-deep-learning-for-java-on-the-valohai-platform).
 Please refer to the post before considering using this repo to understand better on how to use the different aspects of it.

-Original home of the project: https://github.com/neomatrix369/awesome-ai-ml-dl/tree/master/examples/cloud-devops-infra/valohai/MLPMnist
+Previous home of the project: https://github.com/neomatrix369/awesome-ai-ml-dl/tree/master/examples/cloud-devops-infra/valohai/MLPMnist

 ---